ros2/ros2_documentation/source/Installation/Windows-Development-Setup.rst

    :depth: 2
    :local:

-This guide is about how to setup a development environment for ROS 2 on Windows.
+This guide is about how to set up a development environment for ROS 2 on Windows.

 Prerequisites
 -------------